TUM School of Life Sciences: History

 The School of Life Sciences can be traced back to the "School of Agriculture" and the "Central Tree Nursery for the Electorate Weihenstephan", founded in 1803.
 The first lecturer was Max Schönleutner.
 In 1855, the "Bavarian Agricultural Experiment Institute" was founded by Justus von Liebig, who made major contributions to agricultural and biological chemistry.
 In 1895, these institutes became the "Royal Bavarian Academy for Agriculture and Beer Brewing", and in 1928–1930 were merged into the Technische Hochschule München, which would later become the Technical University of Munich.

 The campus in Weihenstephan was founded in 1970.
-In 1998, the TUM Department of Biology relocated to Weihenstephan, and in 1999, the Department of Forestry of the Ludwig Maximilian University of Munich was handed over to TUM.
+In 1998, the TUM Department of Biology relocated to Weihenstephan, and in 1999, the Department of Forestry of LMU Munich was handed over to TUM.

 In 2000, the TUM departments in Weihenstephan were consolidated into the Wissenschaftszentrum für Ernährung, Landnutzung und Umwelt (Center of Life and Food Sciences).
 In 2020, it became the present School of Life Sciences.